godinhojoao/scraper-esl-brains/readme.md

 ## What is this project ?
 - An web scraper that get all content of https://eslbrains.com/ classes and download it's pdfs on folders with an explanatory structure that has information about class level and category.
-And then send this content by email to those who need it.

 ## Purpose of this scraper:
 - I've created it for english teachers that pay for `esl brains`.
 With this project it's possible to just pay one month and then install all contents.